-- Opening a file: Handles the three different files to be opened - You can slightly modify the openFile() function written during PE5 (Friday 6/13) to handle this part of the program. - Calculating min/max/average: Takes in an array and the number of elements in that array, and determines the minimum, maximum, and average of all values in the array.
+- Opening a file: Handles the three different files to be opened - o Example: FILE openFile(char desc, char mode) would open a file with description desc and access type mode, returning a valid FILE pointer.
+Function will prompt user for file name until valid name is entered.
+Prompt will include string desc so different files have different prompts.
+Sample function call: FILE fp = openFile("input", "r"); - Calculating min/max/average: Arguments: array and number of elements in array; determines the minimum, maximum, and average of all values in the array.